 You will notice that there are no indexes, and this is intentional.

 I was wondering if there was a way to script out Database Mail so that the configuration was identical across multiple SQL Server instances.
 Unlike most other objects in SQL, there’s no obvious way to do this (typically I expect to see the option through the SSMS UI when right clicking on an object).
-And then I thought of SQL Templates: I’ve not really used SQL Templates before, but SQL Server supplies default template scripts that help the user create objects in a database.

 I’ve been working with data warehouses again recently and needed to help out the rest of the team who were not familiar with partitioning in SQL Server.
 It’s one of those subjects that really requires hands on experience with to truly appreciate the mechanics of partitioning, and for me it especially helps if I can visualize a concept.

 I’ve always thought that the best way to explain partitioning as imagining that any one table in SQL Server has a partition count of exactly one.
 When we actually partition the table on a range value on a column then we introduce multiple copies of that table, and that it is the meta data that is replicated for the table.
 And it is from this copying of the table behind the scenes that helps with archiving and query performance.
 This is probably not far off from how partitioning actually works.